jean-pierreBoth/annembed/README.md

 ## Building

  The crate provides 2 features to choose between openblas-static, intel-mkl-static as defined in the  **ndarray-linalg** crate.
-So **--features "openblas-static"** , **--features "intel-mkl-static"** must be passed to cargo to compile.
+So **--features "openblas-static"** or  **--features "intel-mkl-static"** must be passed to cargo to compile.
 Alternatively define the default in Cargo.toml.
 ## Results

 These are preliminary results.